Part of the 1960s Ledbury estate, Jeanette Mason’s home in Pencraig Way is a favourite port of call for her grandchildren.

 Jeannette notes that shifting business trends have also altered the character of Old Kent Road over the years – such as the emerging popularity of Turkish cafes.
 “It’s completely different to the nightlife that we had back then” she says.
 “It’s a shame that people and communities often keep themselves to themselves.
 It’s a shame because if you’ve got diversity then you need to keep the community together, not live apart.”

-After almost 40 years living next to Ledbury’s four, 13-storey tower blocks, Jeanette is keen for a sense of community to be forged with the new high rises set to be built on the new developments.
+After almost 40 years living next to Ledbury’s four, 13-storey tower blocks, Jeanette is keen for a sense of community to be forged with the new housing set to be built in the new developments.

 “I want them to be integrated” she says.
 “When you get tower blocks, you don’t know your neighbours as well as when you live in a street.
 Everyone works different hours.
 We’ve always had shift work but, when you’re in tower blocks, people just go in and shut their doors.
 And that could happen again.
 We need to build community as well as homes.”